purplesyringa/h/CONTRIBUTING.md

 ## Code contributions

 This is a small Rust project, so it's quite simple code-wise.
+Private items are documented, so you might want to use `cargo doc --document-private-items` to navigate around the code.

 There's a few important details to keep in mind, though.

 ### Performance